In my experience you either love it or you hate it.

 Update, and piss-take.

 Give followers the inside knowledge and the latest odds – but have a laugh and crack some funnies.

 That’s why they have over half a million Twitter followers.
-Paddy’s target market are young men, who want news on sports, without the serious middle aged has been arguing over refereeing decisions.
+Paddy’s target market is young men, who want news on sports, without the serious middle-aged has been arguing over refereeing decisions.

 They’re that cheeky lad you love hanging around when the footy is on.
 Their comments may be stupid, irreverent, and borderline inappropriate.
-But they’re audience doesn’t care for political correctness, and Paddy Power stay on the hilarious side of the offensive line.
+But their audience doesn’t care for political correctness, and Paddy Power stays on the hilarious side of the offensive line.

 It also makes selling their services easier.
 As long as Paddy doesn’t break his Twitter character, he can encourage users to bet while he’s cracking a joke.